Aaron-Buckles/herlock-sholmes/README.md

 # Herlock Sholmes
-A stealthy top-down puzzle game made in Unity for VGDC at UCI
+A stealthy top-down puzzle game made in Unity for VGDC at UCI in Spring of 2018

 ## Todo